MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ### Sign in

-1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign in location.
+1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
 2.	**Sign in** with your username and password.
 3. Navigate to the location of the site using the URL supplied by your tenant admin, or select SharePoint from the Microsoft 365 home page, and then select the **Workplace transformation site**.

 ### Review pre-populated content
-The workplace transformation site is full of pre-populated content, web parts, news templates and a Microsoft list.
+The workplace transformation site is full of pre-populated content, web parts, news templates, and a Microsoft list.
 Carefully review and customize pre-populated content before sharing broadly with end users.

    ![Image of the Workplace transformation site navigation](media/hybrid-nav.png)